aviemet/bp-allocation/README.md

 ## Project Goals

+- [ ] Include leverage amounts in final need totals

 - [x] Add formatting for large images

 - [x] Mobile formatting for voting screens (breaking changes from SemanticUI)

 - [?]
 Topups member view not loading

-- [ ] Total amount given on feedback page
+- [x] Total amount given on feedback page

 - [x] Some indication to us that the email or text messages have indeed been sent